AI Agents and Autonomous Systems 2025

 In production, always set max_iterations (5-10) to avoid infinite loops.
 ReAct agents can loop on ambiguous queries.
 Also implement timeout (30-60s) and circuit breakers.
 LangSmith tracking shows that 95% of successful queries complete in 3-5 iterations.

-In 2025, four main frameworks dominate the market: LangChain, AutoGen, CrewAI, and Semantic Kernel.
-Each has its own strengths and works best for specific use cases.
-Choosing the right tool can save you months of work.
+In 2025, four frameworks lead the space: LangChain, AutoGen, CrewAI, and Semantic Kernel.
+Each has clear strengths for specific use cases.
+Picking the right one can save you months of work.

 LangChain + LangGraph